kaga/kaga.github.io/debugging-teams/_posts/2021-03-15-Waterfall-vs-Agile.markdown

 tags: team
 ---

-In my first blog post in Github, we have revisited the "original" waterfall paper.
-This time I would like look at the present time and look at a recently popular software development methodology.
+In my [first blog post in Github]({% post_url 2021-01-18-Waterfall %}), I have revisited the "original waterfall" paper by Winston Royce, where the methodology was misunderstood.
+This time I would like to look at **Agile Software Development**, which has been a hot topic for the last decade.

-It was **Agile Software Development**.

-I think the term **Agile** has been mystified into some magical solution to all problems.

-Here is my attempt of explaining the term in the simplest way possible.
+For the last few years, I seen a lot of teams misunderstood or mystified **Agile**.
+Companies adopting **Agile**, as a standard process in the fear of missing out, or use it as a way to maximize productivity.
+Here is my take to explain the concept in the simplest way possible.

+There are many publications on **Agile** for the last 2 decades, so I will not and don't feel qualified to go in depth.
+This is more like a **Quick Start Guide on Agile**.

+This is not a war against **Waterfall**.

 ## We Want To Build The Right Product

-The goal of **Agile** is delivering values to user.

 A successful product should solves user's problem, while keeping it delightful to use.
 It should be reliable and ease to use.
-It should give the impression to user that the product is saving their time.
+It should be evidence to user that the product is saving their time.

-In the commercial world, a lot of software are regulatory application.
-It makes sure the user does not work extra long hours, or filing in the paperwork so they don't violate the regulation.
-A product done right will transform the dreadful experience, that everyone avoids, into something more palatable.
+In enterprisey commercial world, a lot of software are regulatory type application.
+It makes sure user does not work extra long hours, or filing in the paperwork at the right time, so they don't violate relevant regulations.
+A product done right will transform a dreadful experience, into something more palatable.

-I have recently needed to apply for an extra license plate for my bike rack, which is an requirement in New Zealand[^1].
-The system was very easy to use and the whole process took less than 5 minutes.
+Recently, I needed to apply for an extra license plate for my bike rack, which was a relatively new requirement in New Zealand[^1].
+The system to apply the supplementary plate was very easy to use and the whole process took less than 5 minutes.
 The cost of applying the plate is very inexpensive too, $22.38 to be precise, compared to the possible 227x ( $5000 ) in infringement fines.
-So it simply does not make sense to not displaying the supplementary plate or used a hand-written license plate cardboard.
+With the system easy to use and low cost, it simply does not make sense to not displaying the plate or used a hand-written license plate cardboard.

+The goal of **Agile** is delivering values to user.

 ## Agile Is A Mindset

-> You can't do agile, you have to be agile - [Surviving Your Inevitable Agile Transition - J.B.
+> You can't do Agile, you have to be Agile - [Surviving Your Inevitable Agile Transition - J.B.
 Rainsberger](https://www.youtube.com/watch?v=UQOmGiv7rUk)

-The philosophy of **Agile software development** believes through quick feedback cycles will help develop the right solution sooner.
-This agility of receiving **quick feedback cycles** happens at everything we do, everyday.
+The philosophy of **Agile software development** believes through quick feedback cycles, will help develop the right solution and deliver values sooner.
+This mindset of receiving **quick feedback cycles** and adjust plans **happens at everything we do, everyday**.

 If unsure about the requirement, then get feedback from customer.

 If unsure about a design or technical implementation, then get feedback from your peer developer.

-Once the feedback was given, the critical part is taking action.
-It means changing the design or implementation to realign with customer requirement.
+Once the feedback was given, then the next part is taking action.
+This agility means changing the design or implementation to realign with the newly learned information.

 ### Manifesto for Agile Software Development